riguyer/riguyer.github.io/_posts/2020-08-18-combining-10X-runs-gem.md

 > --chemistry=auto \
 > --nosecondary

-I did not want to have to manually generate a script and submit it to the cluster for every library, especially if I ever run across this issue again (and given the amount of single cell gene expression analysis I anticipate doing, that seems likely).
+I did not want to have to manually write a script and submit it to the cluster for every library, especially if I ever run across this issue again (and given the amount of single cell gene expression analysis I anticipate doing, that seems likely).
 So, I wrote a pair of shell scripts to automate this process, and to assign each library to the appropriate reference genome.
 You can see and download the code [here](https://github.com/riguyer/shell-functions/tree/master/combine_10X).
 Of course, these scripts are specific to the LSF platform, which is what MGB (formerly Partners HealthCare) uses to schedule jobs on their resarch computing cluster.
 If your organization uses a different scheduler, the scripts will need to be modified accordingly.

 To use these scripts, place both .sh files in a directory containing the automated Cell Ranger output from each flow cell.
 Modify the 'run_dirs' variable to contain the path to each run.
 Then run the following from the command line:

 > bash parallel_combine.sh -hs {human samples} -mm {mouse samples}

-This will automatically generate .lsf files for each library with the appropriate reference genome and submit the scripts to the LSF scheduler.
-I wrote [make_lsf.sh](https://github.com/riguyer/shell-functions/blob/master/combine_10X/make_lsf.sh) to request 6 cores and 32 GB memory for each submission, which was sufficient to successfully run the pipeline on each sample in a little over 24 hrs from the time the job begins.
+This will automatically generate .lsf files for each library with the appropriate reference genome, stash them in a subdirectory, and submit the scripts to the
+LSF scheduler.
+I wrote [make_lsf.sh](https://github.com/riguyer/shell-functions/blob/master/combine_10X/make_lsf.sh) to request 6 cores and 32 GB memory for each submission, which was sufficient to successfully run the pipeline on each sample in a little over 24 hrs.
 You can tweak this based on the resource limits imposed by your organization.